jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 There will be a new folder created with the name parameter.
 All files and assets embedded inside the package will be saved with full directory structure preserved.

+#### --extract-message

+Allows to display a custom message before the extracting starts.

 #### --extract-app-root

 This parameter is an alias for `--extract-where "./"`